Best Golf Wedges for Mid Handicappers of 2023

 How many wedges should a mid handicapper carry?

-A mid handicapper should carry a minimum of three wedges, although it is preferred that most golfers should play with four wedges in their bag.
 Having a lob wedge, gap wedge, sand wedge, and pitching wedges at your disposal on the course offers the best opportunity to play a variety of shots that are regularly demanded by the game.

-All four wedges offer different shot height, levels of spin, with softness on the greens.
 For mid handicappers looking to make the jump to becoming a single-digit handicapper, additional wedges offer more flexibility with improved shotmaking ability to reduce size of putts for birdie and par.

 When do you use a golf wedge?